 Homemade pizza dough is easy and tastes better than anything store bought.
 Make it now and freeze it for later!

 - 2 – 2 1/2 cups flour $0.15

 - 1 Tbsp olive oil $0.05

-- While you’re waiting for the yeast, combine 2 cups of the flour and salt in a large bowl.
+While you’re waiting for the yeast, combine 2 cups of the flour and salt in a large bowl.
 Stir well to evenly distribute the salt.
 Add the olive oil (it will get sired/mixed in during kneading).
-The remaining half cup of flower was an allowance for what might be needed during kneading.
+The remaining half cup of flour was an allowance for what might be added during kneading.
 In actuality, you probably won’t use a whole half cup.

 Step By Step Photos

 Yeast purchased in a jar is a much better value than the individual packets.
 Keep the jar in the refrigerator and it should stay good for at least a year.

 Place the yeast and sugar together in a small bowl.

 Stir it well to dissolve the yeast and sugar.
 Make sure no clumps of yeast are stuck to the bottom… it gets really sticky when wet.